 Back to Top

-We hope these resources will help you ensure that students learn both significant content and 21st-century skills through projects.
-Use these ideas and tools to help to alleviate any concerns you have around assessment in PBL and the design of effective PBL projects, and please share any feedback or additional resources in the comments!
+We hope these resources on PBL Assessment help ensure that students learn not only content but also the skills they need to be "future ready."
+Use these ideas and tools to alleviate concerns you have around assessment and PBL and to support the design of effective PBL projects.